manelpuig/rUBot_tutorial_ws/Documentation/1_ROS_setup.md

   cd /home/rUBot_tutorial_ws
   catkin_make
   ```
+> Some environments have /home/user/ instead of /home
 - You are ready to work with your repository for this session

 ## **2.3.
 Repository syncronisation**